 Once your sourdough starter is up and running and you're in "maintenance mode," you will need to feed it regularly.
 How often you feed the starter is up to you, based on how often you want to use it:

-- If you are going to use the starter frequently (daily): If you are using your starter to bake something daily (this is not most people), you can store your starter at room temperature and feed it each day.
+- If you use the starter frequently (daily): If you use your starter to bake something daily (this is not most people), you can store your starter at room temperature and feed it once per day.

-- If you are going to use the starter less frequently (1 x week or less): If you are going to use your starter to bake something once per week, or even less (this is probably most people), then you should store your starter in the refrigerator, loosely covered with plastic wrap.
-I recommend feeding your starter once per week, but you can go up to two weeks without feeding the starter without having any issues.
+- If you use the starter less frequently (1 x week or less): If you use your starter to bake something once per week, or even less (this is probably most people), then you should store your starter in the refrigerator, loosely covered with plastic wrap.
+I recommend feeding your starter once per week to keep it nice and active, but you can go up to two weeks without feeding the starter without having any issues.

 The feeding process is the same regardless of how frequently you are feeding the starter.